C Float

 How it works.

-Like integers, you can apply the short and long qualifier to control the size of the floating-point type.
+Like integers, you can apply the short and long qualifiers to control the size of the floating-point type.
 The following table shows the floating-point types in C.

 It is important to note that this is only the minimal requirement for storage size defined by C.

-The following program illustrates the storage size and precision of floating-point numbers in your system.
+The following program illustrates your system’s storage size and precision of floating-point numbers.

 #include <stdio.h>